eladnoor/equilibrator/static/classic_rxns/_sources/tca.rst.txt

    Acetyl-CoA is a very central molecule in metabolism and is produced during the metabolism of sugars, alkanes, fatty acids and some amino acids like leucine.

-Indeed, after glucose is metabolized to pyruvate through `glycolysis <glycolysis.html>`_ acetyl-CoA is made from pyruvate and CoA by a very large enzyme called `the pyruvate dehydrogenase complex <pdb101.rcsb.org/motm/153>`_.
+Indeed, after glucose is metabolized to pyruvate through :ref:`glycolysis <cr-glycolysis>` acetyl-CoA is made from pyruvate and CoA by a very large enzyme called `the pyruvate dehydrogenase complex <pdb101.rcsb.org/motm/153>`_.

 |pdh|_